GREEN Northampton Laying the Groundwork for a Plastic Bag Ban

-A grassroots movement is underway is the town of Northampton, Massachusetts.
-The objective is to put an end to Styrofoam take out containers and disposable plastic bags.
-GREEN Northampton, a nonprofit, community driven organization is leading this charge.
-According to their web site this group’s mission is to foster Northampton’s community bonds and promote environmentally sustainable, low-energy and healthy lifestyles in response to climate change and resource depletion.
+A grassroots movement is underway in the town of Northampton, Massachusetts.
+The objective is to put an end to Styrofoam take-out containers and disposable plastic bags.
+GREEN Northampton, a nonprofit, community-driven organization is leading this charge.
+According to their website, this group’s mission is to foster Northampton’s community bonds and promote environmentally sustainable, low-energy, and healthy lifestyles in response to climate change and resource depletion.
 GREEN Northampton has many big and impressive goals and ultimately they want to make the world a better place, starting with their city.

 Uncertainty Leads to Mixed Feelings

 Gary Goulet, the owner of Serio’s Market, is all for protecting the environment and he did away with plastic bags in his store several years ago.
 Now that he does not offer disposable plastic bags paper bag use has gone up among his customers.
 Paper bags cost him significantly more and this expense adds up.
 Goulec is concerned that the ban would go after more than single-use plastic shopping bags and do away with packaging like the plastic bags grapes and carrots are shipped in.
 This drastic change could potentially drive costs up and make it difficult for Goulec to run his business.
 The ban is still a far way off and is in the early planning stages so it is unknown whether the ban will look to draw the line at disposable shopping bags or if it will include additional types of plastic bags.
 It is unlikely plastic packaging would be banned because that could cause contamination issues that could in turn lead to health concerns.
 Other cities with bans usually make exceptions for the film bags used for produce, meat, or bulk items because unfortunately there is nothing else available that can do a better job for those specific tasks.